Heiliger4/React-redux/README.md

 ## Verification
 - All CRUD and pagination features tested in browser
-- API endpoints tested with Postman/cURL
+- API endpoints tested with Postman
 - Responsive and error states checked

 ---